-The Portfolio Manager defines a guideline for the average CO2e intensity of the subfund's assets on an annual basis.
-The Portfolio Manager defines the respective guideline each year on the basis of the target value for the global reduction of CO2e emissions (at least 7.5% annually), which is based on the Paris Climate Agreement of 12 December 2015.
-The guideline for the average CO2e intensity of the sub-fund's assets is calculated by discounting the CO2e intensity of the assets included in the reference benchmark as at the end of 2019 annually by the target value (7.5%) and global economic growth.
+The Portfolio Manager defines a guideline for the average $CO_2e$ intensity of the subfund's assets on an annual basis.
+The Portfolio Manager defines the respective guideline each year on the basis of the target value for the global reduction of $CO_2e$ emissions (at least 7.5% annually), which is based on the Paris Climate Agreement of 12 December 2015.
+The guideline for the average $CO_2e$ intensity of the sub-fund's assets is calculated by discounting the $CO_2e$ intensity of the assets included in the reference benchmark annually by the target value (7.5%) and global economic growth.
 The Portfolio Manager uses a rolling arithmetic average of nominal economic growth over the last three years to calculate economic growth.